Meet our Regional Fellows

-Sarah Windrum, Board Director for the Coventry & Warwickshire Local Enterprise Partnership , Leamington Spa
+Sarah Windrum, Chair of Coventry & Warwickshire Local Enterprise Partnership, Business Founder, and Tech Investor Leamington Spa

 Sarah is a Business Founder and Investor in the West Midlands technology sector.
 She founded and sold a successful ICT project management business and is now investing in exciting new projects including Your Wellspace - a workplace well-being digital start-up - and Secure Workflows - a blockchain multi-agency platform.
 Her entrepreneurial success was recognised in 2021 when she was awarded the Nachural Business Woman of the Year.

 Sarah has been a Board Director for the Coventry & Warwickshire Local Enterprise Partnership (CWLEP) since 2016 driving the development of digital creative clusters with national and regional stakeholders.
 She became CWLEP Chair in April 2021 leading the public private partnership to implement the Strategic Reset Framework and transition to delivering on the Net Zero and Levelling-Up ambitions of Central Government.
 She is also a member of the Midlands Engine Digital Board and the West Midlands Combined Authority Innovation Board supporting digital transformation and securing investment to improve economic and social outcomes across the region.